-Microsoft on today, July 13 has started rolling out the previously promised platform update for the Microsoft Maps app on Windows 10.
+Microsoft today, July 13, has started rolling out the previously promised platform update for the Microsoft Maps app on Windows 10.

-There has been a criticism of the outdated Maps from users worldwide, and earlier this year the company addressed the issue.
+There has been criticism of the outdated Maps from users worldwide, and the company addressed the issue earlier this year.
 It said about its plans on certain fundamental platform improvements that were to launch by this summer.

 Residents of conurbation areas will be able to see houses or buildings in the Maps.
-Additional information like house numbers can also be seen, thanks to the satellite camera collecting imagery of the real world.
+Additional information like house numbers can also be seen, thanks to the satellite camera collecting real world imagery.

 Additionally, there are shortcut menus in the Microsoft Maps app that will let users save any location, and easily find nearby locations.
 Also, Microsoft took down the reviled hamburger menu, and the actions related to contacts are now moved to the top right of the app for more convenient access.